gatneil/demos/doc/virtual-machine-scale-sets-automatic-upgrade.md

-## Application Health
+## Application Health without Service Fabric
 During an OS Upgrade, VM instances in a scale set are upgraded one batch at a time.
 The upgrade should continue only if the customer application is healthy on the upgraded VM instances.
-We recommend that the application provides health signals to the scale set OS Upgrade engine.
+We require that the application provides health signals to the scale set OS Upgrade engine.
 By default, during OS Upgrades the platform considers VM power state and extension provisioning state to determine if a VM instance is healthy after an upgrade.
 During the OS Upgrade of a VM instance, the OS disk on a VM instance is replaced with a new disk based on latest image version.
 After the OS Upgrade has completed, the configured extensions are run on these VMs.
 Only when all the extensions on a VM are successfully provisioned, is the application considered healthy.

-A scale set can optionally be configured with Application Health Probes to provide the platform with accurate information on the ongoing state of the application.
+To use automatic OS upgrades, a scale set must be configured with Application Health Probes to provide the platform with accurate information on the ongoing state of the application.
 Application Health Probes are Custom Load Balancer Probes that are used as a health signal.
 The application running on a scale set VM instance can respond to external HTTP or TCP requests indicating whether it is healthy.
 For more information on how Custom Load Balancer Probes work, see to [Understand load balancer probes](../load-balancer/load-balancer-custom-probe-overview.md).
 An Application Health Probe is not required for automatic OS upgrades, but it is highly recommended.

 If the scale set is configured to use multiple placement groups, probes using a [Standard Load Balancer](https://docs.microsoft.com/azure/load-balancer/load-balancer-standard-overview) need to be used.